yoyoengine/yoyoengine/README.md

 - The engine is single threaded (except for audio)
 - Logging is unavailable until the engine is initialized (SDL needs loaded before we can use it)

+### editor

+- zooming too far out really messes with the SDL line renderer, and you will see weird visual artifacts.

 ## Dependencies

 > [!NOTE]